djhaskin987/degasolv/docs/command-reference.rst

 Running ``java -jar degasolv-<version>-standalone.jar generate-card -h`` returns a page that looks something like this::

-  java -jar target/uberjar/degasolv-1.0.2-SNAPSHOT-standalone.jar generate-card -h
   Usage: degasolv <options> generate-card <generate-card-options>

   Options are shown below, with their default values and
-    descriptions:
+    descriptions.
+Options marked with `**` may be used more than once.

     -i, --id true                        ID (name) of the package -v, --version true                   Version of the package -l, --location true                  URL or filepath of the package -r, --requirement REQ                List req, may be used multiple times -C, --card-file FILE   ./out.dscard  The name of the card file -h, --help                           Print this help page

   The following options are required for subcommand `generate-card`:

     - `-i`, `--id`, or the config file key `:id`.
     - `-v`, `--version`, or the config file key `:version`.
     - `-l`, `--location`, or the config file key `:location`.